omkarkavi/pyqtNqt-examples/README.md

 # pyqtNqt-examples
-Some old python and qt projects
+Some old pyqt and qt projects done by me in past.